ndp/thoreau/README.md

 * appendix

 **Flexibility.** Name your test based on the type of test, eg. happy, sad, spec, edge, edges, boundary, corner, gigo, etc.

+## FAQs

+* How would I try this tool out without investing a ton of time?
+  - At this time, I would only recommend Thoreau for a new test suite.
+Try it out, and let me know how it goes.
+  - There is no migration path from existing tests to thoreau tests, and it doesn't integrate with existing test runners.
+This may change in the future.
+* How do I know that I wont end up in the same situation of gnarled test suites?
+  - Thoreau is much more constrained than other spec languages.
+You can abuse any language, but it will be hard to create the same spaghetti with a language that starts with current best practices:
+    - explicit setup code.
+There are no automatically executied or nested context blocks
+    - each test must test just one thing, and make one assertion
+3. It seems like you're primarily targeting unit tests?
+- Yes, at this point Thoreau is targetting short-running tests with single assertions.

 ## Motivation